-You’ve spent months planning every meticulous detail for your wedding, but what to do with all those wedding decorations after your reception or wedding weekend is over?
-It’s easy to forget that things may have a second life post-nuptials.
-In fact, several items can be repurposed in your home or donated to others.
-The trick is to think ahead and choose decor for your wedding that you would also like in your living room or on your patio.
+You’ve spent months planning every meticulous detail of your wedding, but what do you do with all those wedding decorations after the reception (or wedding weekend) is over?
+It’s easy to forget that things may have a second life post-nuptials but, in fact, several items can be repurposed in your home or donated to others.
+The trick is to think ahead and choose décor for your wedding that you would also like in your living room or on your patio.

 Donate Your Wedding Arrangements